decentraland/adr/content/ADR-138-extended-passport-support.md

 1. Guest: Passport for guest users will show only name and description, there is nothing to do for guests from the Catalyst end.

 2. Social network links: This information is not currently available.
-It will be displayed in the profile under `social_links`.
+It will be displayed in the profile under `socialLinks`.

 ## Performance
 To load a passport, 5 requests to a Catalyst (lambdas) need to be made: